Friday, May 18, 2007

 In Jungian terms, you might say those moments represent a special re-joining of our conscious and unconscious selves that can only be initiated by our unconscious self.
 That is its true value, that it comes from our feeling self, and also why any attempt to consciously create a poem always ends in failure.
 Something about the rhythm and closure is always wrong, or off, because that part of the poem can only be given to us by the unconscious.

 I would even go so far as to say poetry is a special archetype in the collective unconscious that rises of its own accord to remind us of our true nature: that we are mysterious, unfathomable beings.
 Some days I would go even further and say that the poetry archetype rises of its own accord to restore us for a moment to the beings we truly are.
-And there are some days I would go even further and say that when a poem comes to us, we enter a state that is similar, if not identical, to the state of consciousness we enjoyed as pre-literate humans.
+And there are some days I would go even further and say that when a poem comes to us, we enter a state that is similar, if not identical, to the state of consciousness we enjoyed as preliterate humans.

 You might say it's the remnant that won't go away, like the little piggy tails some of us are born with.
 I also believe we have been moving away (genetically and socially speaking) from the ability to enter that little piggy state at an alarming rate.
 Whether that is a temporary move, or permanent one, is the question that absorbed Jung, as it should absorb any of us who value the arts (and in particular poetry).
 We have what I like to refer to as " thin" arts today because they are for the most part consciously fashioned.
-They may be stunning, exciting, thought-provoking, but they are never comforting in the way that, say, Shakespere's tragedies are comforting.
+They may be stunning, exciting, thought-provoking, but they are never comforting in the way that, say, Shakespeare's tragedies are comforting.

 Despite the insistence of our current poetry culture that the only true poetry is written poetry, it would be far better if we viewed poetry as the lingua franca of what I have referred to as our "little piggy state", a lingua franca that can take many physical forms: writing, speech, song, movement, although the latter has only survived in Asian story-telling dance.

 Perhaps another way of saying that is to say that poetry has nothing to do with literature other than the fact that writing is one of the forms the ecstatic experience we call poetry can take.
 That moment, of course, has been described in many ways.
-Dickenson described it as a moment of zero to the bone, Yeats as Heaven blazing into the head.
+Dickinson described it as a moment of zero to the bone, Yeats as Heaven blazing into the head.
 Graves reports Houseman saying it made the beard stubble on his neck stand up.
 But I can assure you it is not unique to written poetry.
 It is simply the nature of the poetic moment.

-Yet, despite all the promise that oral composition potentially offers, I have been saddened, over the past years, to find that my fellow poets have had little interest in that promise, dismissing it with a kind of parochial blindness that borders on stupidity.
+Yet, despite all the promise that oral composition potentially offers, I have been saddened, over the past years, to find that my fellow poets have had little interest in that promise, dismissing it out of hand with a kind of parochial blindness that borders on stupidity.
 Other art forms such as music and dance and painting have gladly embraced their primal roots and enriched their art by doing so.

 But our poetry culture, like the ostrich, refuses to look.
 It forgets that crisis is composed of both danger and opportunity.
 If our scientists worked this way we'd still be dealing with oxen going round in circles.
 It is one thing too dismiss something as untrue or useless if you have examined it carefully, but quite another to do so without examining the matter at all.